davidofug/davidofug/README.md

 - 🔭 I’m currently working on Distributa an App and writing an ebook.
 - 🌱 I’m currently learning Blockchain, Solidity, and Affiliate Marketing.
 - 👯 I’m looking to collaborate on Firebase
-- 🤔 I’m looking for help with Solidity
+- 🤔 I’m looking for help with Solidity, Web3 and Blockchain
-- 💬 Ask me about HTML, CSS, JavaScript, React, MongoDB, SQL, Firebase, ReactNative, Making money online.
+- 💬 Ask me about HTML, CSS, JavaScript, React, MongoDB, SQL, Firebase, ReactNative, and Making money online.
 - 📫 How to reach me: @davidofug on Twitter and LinkedIn
 - ⚡ Fun fact: People say, I appear tall in pictures but am only 5ft.